DIY Mini Confetti Print Cakes

 Instructions

-• Add the powdered sugar and cream of tartar into your mixing bowl.
-Stir to mix.
+• In a mixing bowl, combine the powdered sugar and cream of tartar.
+Stir well.

-• Once combined, turn the speed to medium and whisk for 1 – 2 minutes until the icing forms soft peaks.
+• Slowly, add the liquid egg whites to the powdered sugar mixture.
+Stir on low speed.
+Once combined, turn the speed to medium and whisk for 1-2 minutes, until the icing forms soft peaks.

-• Add in 1 teaspoon of warm water and flavored extract (optional) and mix until combined.
+• Add in 1 teaspoon of warm water and flavored extract (optional).
+Mix until combined.

-• Distribute the icing between bowls, designating one bowl per the desired color.
+• Distribute the icing into separate bowls, designating one bowl per the desired color.
+Add in 1-2 drops of food coloring to each bowl.
+Then, mix with until you achieve the desired hues.

 • Once cakes are completely cool, use a circular cookie cutter to cut out circles of cake.

-• Assemble cakes, three layers high with frosting in between each layer.
+• Assemble cakes 3 layers high with frosting in between each layer.

-Don’t forget to share your confetti print cake with us on Instagram using the hashtag #sugarandclothloves.
+Don’t forget to share your confetti cake with us on Instagram using the hashtag #sugarandclothloves.
 We always love seeing all of your creations!
-And if you’re looking for more quick and delicious recipes you can find them all right here with a few cocktails to go along with them!
+Looking for more quick and delicious recipes?
+Find them all right here!

 Please note that we may earn a commission for some of the above affiliate links.
 However, products featured are independently selected and personally well-loved by us!